 A time interval during which your app works under profiling (you get memory snapshots during this time) is called a profiling session.

-In addition to memory allocation data, dotMemory can collect the memory traffic data which shows you how much memory was allocated and released during the session.
+dotMemory can collect the memory allocation data which shows you how much memory was allocated during the session.
 This info lets you evaluate how your app performs in dynamics.

 Next in this chapter, we will guide you through the main profiling steps: